GeoscienceAustralia/wistl/README.md

     pip install -r requirements.txt

 #### Inputs required to run the TLDA:
-These files are not in repo and you will need access to thse files to be able to run the code.
+These files are not in repo and you will need access to these files to be able to run the code.

 * Shapefiles: Hyeuk to describe.
 * glenda_reduced: Hyeuk to describe.